sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ## Monitoring Redis{#monitoring-redis}

-**NEEDS TESTING**

 To monitor that your Redis instance is responding, you will need to do so from an independent Sensu stack.
-You can use the [check-redis-ping sensu plugin][13].
+You will also need to configure Redis to bind to an interface that your independent Sensu stack can reach and open TCP port 6379.
+You can use the [check-redis-ping sensu plugin][13] with the following check definition.

 {{< highlight json >}}
 {
   "checks": {
     "redis_ping": {
-      "command": "check-redis-ping.rb -h remote.redis.hostname -P redis.password",
+      "command": "check-redis-ping.rb -h remote.redis.hostname",
       "subscribers": [
         "monitor_remote_redis"
       ],